Hourglass Body Proportions: Complete Measurements Guide (2026)

 What are hourglass body proportions?

-What is the ideal waist-to-hip ratio for hourglass?
+What is the ideal waist-to-hip ratio for hourglass body shape?

-The ideal waist-to-hip ratio for hourglass is approximately 0.7, meaning your waist is about 70% of your hip measurement.
-Ratios from 0.65-0.75 are considered hourglass proportions.
+The ideal waist-to-hip ratio for hourglass is 0.70, meaning your waist is about 70% of your hip measurement.
+Ratios between 0.65-0.75 indicate strong hourglass proportions.
+A ratio above 0.80 typically indicates a different body shape.

 Are hourglass proportions the same at every size?

 Yes, hourglass proportions are about relationships between measurements, not specific numbers.
-34-25-34 and 44-33-44 both have hourglass proportions because the ratios are similar.
+A 34-25-34 has the same hourglass proportions as a 44-33-44 because the ratios are identical.
+The shape transcends size.